bragefuglseth/keypunch/README.md

 Keypunch lets you practice typing.
 Thanks to fast-paced sessions with instant feedback afterwards and a plethora of available languages, you might even have a little fun doing so.
-With determination, proper technique and some time, you will observe a noticeable increase in both the speed and accuracy of which your thoughts and ideas are brought to life on the screen.
+With determination, proper technique and some time, you will experience a noticeable increase in both the speed and the accuracy of which your thoughts and ideas are put into words on the screen.

 If you are already a racer at typing, Keypunch still has something for you.
 Try practicing with numbers and punctuation, or choose your own text to type